odersky/sips/drafts/inlinemeta.md

       def apply[Result](body: implicit scala.meta.semantic.Context => Any): Result = ???
     }

-The `scala.meta.semantic.Context` implicit value defines the reflection API available inside meta scopes, and `scala.meta.Expr` is one of its members.
+The `scala.meta.semantic.Context` implicit value defines the reflection API available inside meta scopes.
 Full description of the functionality exposed by `scala.meta` is outside of the scope of this proposal.

 Meta expressions can be used with their type arguments omitted, in which case the type argument is inferred from the expected type.
 For example, in `inline def async[T](x: T): T = meta { ...; q"..." }`, inference